lukma99/gitops-test-env/Readme.md

 GH_USER_NAME=<your-github-user-name>
 grep -rl --exclude-dir=.git --exclude=Readme.md --exclude=LICENSE lukma99 . | xargs sed -i "s/lukma99/${GH_USER_NAME}/g"
 ```
 * Go to `.github/renovate.js` and manually replace the e-mail-address in `gitAuthor` with your own GitHub e-mail-address you use for commits.
 If your GitHub username contains uppercase letters, then also correct the two occurrences of your username in this file.
+Other than in the script, you must provide you username here as it appears in GitHub with possible uppercase letters.
-* Commit and push these changes
+* Commit and push these changes.

 ### In GitHub
 * Go to GitHub Actions and run the job `Build and Push Docker Image` with the tag `1.0.0` _(because all manifests are initially